 Coworkers Are Always Telling an Employee to Cheer Up

-If you notice an employee expressing genuine concerns at work only to be responded to with pleads to cheer up or try to see the bright side, that’s a warning sign of toxic positivity.
+If you notice an employee expressing genuine concerns at work only to be responded to with pleas to cheer up or try to see the bright side, that’s a warning sign of toxic positivity.
 If something understandably upsetting or worrying is happening in an employee’s life, it’s ok for them to feel some negative emotions surrounding it.
-For example, if an employee is stressed regarding an upcoming deadline, and they tell a coworker about this stress, only to be responded to with dismissal of their concerns, that’s a red flag.
+For example, if an employee is stressed regarding an upcoming deadline and tells a coworker about this stress, only to be responded to with dismissal of their concerns, that’s a red flag.
 If your employees are expressing understandable or justified negative emotions.
 Try listening to their concerns and responding with understanding.
 This will help them to deal with their negative feelings appropriately and move past them.

 Leadership Doesn’t Acknowledge Hardships

 When hardships occur, negative emotions are bound to come up.
 These negative emotions are justified in such situations and should be treated with care and concern.
 Of course, we don’t want to encourage employees to constantly bring their home life problems to the workplace, but in some circumstances, it’s unavoidable.
 If an employee is experiencing serious family problems, telling them not to express those emotions or telling them they should try to be more positive about the situation can be quite unnerving, upsetting, and detrimental.
 If you notice other employees or leadership dismissing justified hardships, it’s time to step in.